Fully Integrated Terminals vs. Semi-Integrated vs. Non-Integrated: Which is Right for You?

 With a non-integrated payment terminal, the POS system and terminals are not connected.

-When it comes to ringing up sales, you only need the terminal and a web connection to process payments.
+When it comes to ringing up sales, you only need the terminal and WiFi to process payments.
 Your customer inserts or swipes a credit card through the terminal, sending the information for processing directly from the card reader to the payment processor.

 Once the card is authorized, you can manually record the transaction into the POS or record-keeping system while a receipt is printed from the card terminal.